CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

     - 1024MB for the oob-mgmt-server
     - 768MB for the oob-mgmt-switch
     - 8192MB for Netq-ts
 - Disk requirements vary.
-Vagrant/libvirt uses thin disk images but a good reference point is:
+Vagrant and libvirt use thin disk images but a good reference point is:
-    - 256GB Disk with 64GB or more free memory
+    - 256GB disk with 64GB or more free memory
-    - Recommended 1TB or more disk
+    - 1TB or more disk recommended
-    - SSD Recommended (NetQ Requirement)
+    - SSD recommended (NetQ requirement)
 - High Speed Broadband/Wideband Internet Connection for package installs during simulation startup
 - A minimum of eight x86_64 CPU cores